 Abbreviations was held in May of 1998 at the ANCA Gallery in Canberra ACT Australia.
 With this particular group of works I explored the idea of virtual travel.

 In the Shareware Project in the year 2000 I explored the notion of cultural exchange and how it is tied to narrative.
 I wanted illustrate the social aspects of textile communities online.
 At the time I had my stitch dictionary free online.
 I requested that people who use my Stitch Collection pay me for it- a ‘shareware payment’ but I was not interested in money as such.
-I was interested in their story.
-I asked people to send me a piece of fabric, a button, or lace that had a story associated with it.
+I was interested in their story so I asked people to send me a piece of fabric, a button, or lace that had a story associated with it.
 I then scanned the objects and using Photoshop, worked a series of postcards.
 When I made the shareware project blogging software was not around, in fact Facebook was founded 4 years after this exhibition.
 I built a site and illustrated the stories associated with the items I had been sent, at the same time illustrating the process of creating a “postcard” from the materials sent to me.
 The idea was to illustrate social contact online but remember this was before we had ideas of social media.